-After following the tourist route that runs alongside a similarly turquoise canal (a part of the area's dam system) I arrived at Lake Pukaki.
-Lake Pukaki is stunning: I'd arrived at the south end, from where you can easily see Mt Cook, the highest peak in New Zealand and Australia combined, towering over the skyline.
-Well, it was a little clouded when I was there, so I didn't actually see Mt Cook itself, but all the other peaks were visible, and with the almost fluorescent lake, it proved a beautiful spot for lunch (complete with copious Kiwi fruit, the most wondrous fruit that, now it's in season, only costs 95 cents per kilogram... which is a lot of Kiwi fruit).
+After following the tourist route that runs alongside a similarly turquoise canal – part of the area's dam system – I arrived at Lake Pukaki.
+Lake Pukaki is another stunner; I arrived at the south end, from where you can easily see Mt Cook, the highest peak in New Zealand and Australia, towering over the skyline.
+Unfortunately it was a bit cloudy when I arrived, so I couldn't actually see Mt Cook itself, but all the other peaks were visible, and with the almost fluorescent lake, it proved a beautiful spot for lunch (complete with copious Kiwi fruit, the most wondrous fruit that, now it's in season, only costs 95 cents per kilogram... which is a lot of Kiwi fruit for not a lot of money).
 Lake Pukaki is at the end of the Tasman Glacier – Tekapo is also at the end of a glacier – which helps explain why there's so much rock flour in the water, but it also means the water is bloody cold.
-Apparently people swim here in the summer, but there's no accounting for the insane.
+Apparently people swim here in the summer, but there's no accounting for taste.

-When I got to Twizel, a little town south of Lake Pukaki, I put my final film of article photos into the chemist, checked out the local DOC office, and booked into the lovely Ruataniwha motor camp, perched on the banks of another turquoise lake, Lake Ruataniwha.
-I downloaded my email, did my washing – ah, bliss! – and settled down to enjoy the beautiful sunshine and total lack of wind.
+When I got to Twizel, a little town south of Lake Pukaki, I dropped my final film of article photos into the chemist to be developed, checked out the local DOC office, and booked into the lovely Ruataniwha motor camp, perched on the banks of another turquoise lake, Lake Ruataniwha.
+I downloaded my email, did my washing and settled down to enjoy the beautiful sunshine and total lack of wind.
 I rounded off the day with a quick walk down to the shores of the lake just as the sun started to sink behind a set of rolling hills, picking out every little undulation on the hillsides.
-I was reminded of the mountains in the Pilbara, as Scott and I camped at their feet on the final day of our bushwalk, all those months ago.
+It reminded me of the mountains in the Pilbara, as Scott and I camped at their feet on the final day of our bushwalk, all those months ago.